-- A. A boat is racing, and the Racing Rules apply, beginning with the Preparatory Signal (four minutes prior) for its start.
+- A. A boat is racing, and the Racing Rules apply, beginning with the Preparatory Signal (four minutes prior) to its start.
 Visual starting signals are to govern.
-Times shall be taken from the visual starting signals, and a failure or mistiming of a gun or other sound signals shall be disregarded. - B. Note that engines may not be used after a boat's preparatory signal.
+Times shall be taken from the visual starting signals, and a failure or mistiming of a gun or other sound signals shall be disregarded. - B. Note that engines may not be used after a boat's preparatory signal (four minutes prior to its start).